 The Financial Aid Office processes application data, collects and analyzes documentation, determines eligibility and communicates with outside agencies to ensure the timely arrival of funds.
-Once payment has been authorized by the Financial Aid Office, all disbursements, refunds and overage checks are processed by the Student Accounts Office.
+Once payment has been authorized by the Financial Aid Office, all disbursements, refunds and overage checks are processed by College and Student Accounting Services.
 Students are responsible for carefully reading and responding to all correspondence from the Financial Aid Office.
 All correspondence is made to the address/telephone number of record in the Registrar's Office, and students are responsible for maintenance of these data.